 If you spend time camping and traveling in an RV, a solar panel setup can be a cost-effective, environmentally friendly, and convenient way to use electricity on the go.
 Solar panel systems generally require little to no maintenance and provide a dependable source of electricity when the sun is shining.
 For RV owners who mostly stick to campgrounds with electrical hookups, however, RV solar panels likely won’t provide enough of an extra benefit to rationalize spending on them.

-How do solar panels work for RVs?
+How do solar panels work for RVs and motorhomes?

 In order to generate and use solar power for your RV, you’ll need a setup complete with the following components: